-That might not always hold true, but it is a great starting point.
+That might not always hold, but it is a great starting point.

 By creating designs in black and white, you can see where elements contrast and how they play together.
 You’ve stripped out any emotional associations with color or eye movement that happens because of it.
 This simplest form of design will give you an idea if something works as a concept before you move on to finalizing it.

 Google Fonts is your friend.

 Regardless of how you feel about Google, the ability to browse, sort and select typefaces that you know will work in website designs is important.
 You don’t have to think about licensing or if typefaces are compatible with specific browsers or not.

 The limitation is that you only have what’s in the Google Fonts library to work with.
 But if you try you can find something that will fit almost every project.
 It’ll save you a lot of time in the long run.